uptest-sc/uptest/usage_future.md

 --verbose(short -v), optional, enable verbose output
 --account-key, optional, use a custom key for submitting transactions
---function-update-check, detect changes is public pallet functions --git, optional, clone a git repo and generate template tests files for all pallets in construct_runtime
+--function-update-check, detect changes is public pallet functions --watch-upgrade, optional, subscribe to a chain and display the block with the runtime upgrade
+--git, optional, clone a git repo and generate template tests files for all pallets in construct_runtime
 --skip-gen-pallet, optional, do not generate pallet tests files for these.
 Separated by commas --pallet-version, optional, specify a specific pallet version to check if it changed during the runtime upgrade